-In New York, it doesn’t matter who is at fault for an accident; if you were injured as a driver, your own auto insurance company is supposed to pay any medical expenses under PIP coverage.
-If you were injured as a passenger in someone else’s vehicle, their auto insurance company should cover your medical bills.
+In New York, it doesn’t matter who is at fault for an accident; if you were injured as a driver, your own auto insurance company is supposed to pay any medical expenses through your PIP coverage.
+On the other hand, if you were injured as a passenger in someone else’s vehicle, their auto insurance company should cover your medical bills.

 The minimum no-fault PIP limit for medical bills, lost wages, and other accident-related costs is $50,000 in all circumstances.
 Under New York’s no-fault auto insurance laws, the minimum no-fault benefits also include: